 When a committee files an amended campaign statement pursuant to Section 81004.5, the committee shall change its advertisements to reflect the changed disclosure information.

 History: Added by Proposition 208 of the November 1996 Statewide General Election.

 Regulations: 2 Cal.
 Code of Regs.
 Section 18421.2 2 Cal.
 Code of Regs.
-Section 18450.1 2 Cal.
-Code of Regs.
-Section 18450.5
+Section 18450.1

 § 84510.
 Remedies for Article Violations; Civil Action; Fines.